-My curiosities are memory, identity, what the soul might be, what makes us unique.
-I like to explore unusual conditions of haunting, but not the paranormal diet of ghosts and the supernatural.
-I puzzle about people who are made fragile by a buried past, a future they can’t face – and crises that unravel the very roots of who they are.
-I’m enthralled by an idea that DH Lawrence scholars describe as ‘aliveness’ – the sense that we are full of passions we don’t understand.
-And quite often, my characters are searching for love.
+If my books have a common preoccupation, it’s memory, identity, people who are made fragile by a buried past, a future they can’t face.
+Unusual ways we can be haunted.
+How we seek people and places we belong with.
+Also, a quality that DH Lawrence scholars describe as ‘aliveness’ – the sense that we are full of passions we don’t understand.

 I’m drawn to situations that are rich with metaphor.
 One of my guiding lights is Ray Bradbury, who described how he found more inspiration in the fantastic than in the everyday – although I do not write fantasy.
 Neither do I write science fiction, although one of my novels (Lifeform Three) uses SF traditions.